folio-org/docs/content/en/docs/_index.md

 ---

 {{% alert title="VERSION" color="info"%}}
-This documentation supports the Honeysuckle version of the documentation, but is no longer being maintained.
+This documentation supports the Honeysuckle version of the documentation.
+The Honeysuckle release has reached end-of-life on 2021-08-23, is no longer supported, has known security vulnerabilities, and should not be used in production.
 Use the Releases menu to select another version as needed.
 {{% /alert %}}

 Welcome to FOLIO documentation.
 FOLIO is an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.